-The textbooks also generally skew their coverage of Indian history by way of ethnic-studies cheerleading.
-Fundamentally, the extended coverage of Indian history is based on the false claim articulated by United States History that "Their cultures represent a central part of our heritage and history" (4).
+The textbooks' ethnic-studies cheerleading continues with their coverage of Indian history.
+Fundamentally, the extended coverage of Indian history is based on the false claim articulated by United States History that "Their cultures represent a central part of our heritage and history."
 This, of course, is not true: Americans learned from Indians what crops to grow but took nothing of importance from Indian civilization-not religion, not politics, not social organization, not technology.
-The textbooks justify their extended coverage of the Indians by a piety without historical warrant.
+The textbooks justify their extended coverage of the Indians with a piety lacking historical warrant.